bonitasoft/bonita-doc/md/applicationCreation.md

 The application **Token** is the identifier of your Application Descriptor; it has to be unique.
 It is used to define the URL root of your Application:  _../apps/APPLICATIONTOKEN/.._

 the fields _Profile_, _Layout_, _Theme_, _Application Page_ and _Home page token_ come with an auto complete feature.
-Be aware that for the moment, we can only suggest choices known by the Studio and the UI designer.
+Be aware that we only suggest choices known by the Studio and the UI designer.
-It means that custom profiles, custom themes or custom pages / layouts only known by the portal (not created with the UI Designer) won't be suggested.
+It means that custom themes or custom pages / layouts only known by the portal (not created with the UI Designer) won't be suggested.
+Since Bonita 7.6, profiles are embedded in the Studio.
+Thus, custom profiles created in the Studio will be suggested.
+Those created in the portal won't be suggested, but you can export them from the Portal and import them in the Studio to get the suggestion.
 You can still reference an unknown resource, but you will have to write the exact identifier by yourself, and make sure the resource is imported onto the portal **before** you deploy/import the application descriptor.

 There are two ways to reference pages used by your application.
 In the _Navigation_ table or in the _Orphan pages_ table.
 Use the _Navigation_ table to create the application menus/submenus, and bind those menus to pages.